Wednesday, February 24, 2010

 The Curiously Strong Peppermints are a Minneapolis-based psychedelic acid-pop quintet.
 Their bio claims they sound like "Elliott Smith backed by The Flaming Lips playing The Beatles backwards," but that was written under suspicious circumstances involving a ferret, two buckets and a typewriter.
 What else is 'known' about the band may not be true: demos recorded from inside a box, using shoehorns and eggbeaters; concept albums about Lady Gaga's right testicle; pianos drenched in gallons of peach yogurt.
 Are there actually seventeen members of the band, but twelve of them play nothing and simply perform pantomime at their homes while the remaining five perform/record the music at a gig or studio?

-debut album "Endless Fields of Poppy" was self-released in the imaginary internet realm three months ago, with a physical release on the mysterious Sunshine Cortex Records.
+What IS known is that their debut album "Endless Fields of Poppy" was self-released in the imaginary internet realm three months ago, with a physical release on the mysterious Sunshine Cortex Records.
 The album was apparently 6 years in the making, recorded by the band in living rooms, garages, basements and bedrooms.
 A mix of melodic pop, layers of reverbed sketchy vocals, fuzzy basses and backwards drums.
 Plus a plethora of instruments such as air organs, glockenspiels, theremins, toy pianos and a Hawaiian tremoloa.
 This is headphone music, people.
 If your ears could smile... well... you should really see a specialist for that.

 Visit The Curiously Strong Peppermints online at www.myspace.com/cspm